the-mason-jar/the-mason-jar/cocktails/the-bloody-mary/pickled-mary.md

 Mix Preparation
 -----------
-* Chop the peppers and garlic into small chunks.
+* Chop the peppers, tomato and garlic into small chunks.
 Place them in large Dutch oven.
 Add a splash of water, cover the pot, and cook until the vegetables are mushy, 30 – 40 minutes.
 Stir occasionally, breaking up the vegetables with the back of a spoon.
 When everything is mushy, leave to cool for a few minutes.
 * Puree the veggies with the tomato paste.
 * Add everything else.
 * Season with pepper and celery salt.